Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Construction Toolkit

 \subsection{Type-III Constraint Functions: Convergence-hardness}

 Type-III constraint functions limit the reachable boundary of objectives.
-As a result, infeasible regions act like 'blocking' hindrance for searching populations of CMOEAs to approach the PF.
+As a result, infeasible regions act like 'blocking' obstacles for the population of a CMOEA searching for the $PF$.
 As a result, Type-III constraint functions generate the difficulty of convergence-hardness.
 Here, we use a parameter $\gamma$ to represent the level of difficulty, which ranges from 0 to 1. $\gamma = 0$ means the constraints are the weakest, $\gamma = 1$ means the constraints are the strongest, and the difficulty level increases as $\gamma$ increases.

 For example, a CMOP with Type-III constraint functions can be defined as follows: